Vifa

-Vifa is a Danish consumer electronics company that designs and manufactures audio products.
-The brand name stems from "Videbæk Højttalerfabrik" (eng: "The Videbæk Loudspeaker Factory"), originally founded in 1933 by N.C.Madsen, which manufactured dynamic loudspeaker drive units in the town of Videbæk.
-From 1981, operating under the acronym Vifa, the company quickly grew to become a respected OEM supplier for many high-end loudspeaker brands, until production seized in 2009.
+The company traces its roots to "Videbæk Højttalerfabrik" (eng: "The Videbæk Loudspeaker Factory"), a business founded in 1933 by N.C.Madsen, that manufactured electrodynamic loudspeaker drive units for the radio industry.
+Operating under the acronym Vifa since 1981, this firm was a respected OEM supplier for many high-end loudspeaker brands.
+After a series of mergers, restructuring efforts and changes in ownership in order to remain competitive on the international market, their production finally ceased in 2009 and the brand name was sold.